 - The OLE representative saw no problem with expanding offloading hours to extend from 6 AM to 6 PM, as they are specified in the Gulf's program.
 It was explained that the rationale for these hours is that is works with typical officer schedules and they encompass daylight hours only which helps with officer safety. - In the Gulf there is a process to approve offloading locations, but the program also requires VMS.
 LE AP members cautioned against allowing fishermen to submit offloading locations if vessels are not required to carry a VMS (as is currently the case in the South Atlantic).
 VMS allows law enforcement to "see" a vessel in real time, so VMS should be discussed if the Council wants to look at multiple offloading locations.
-Too many offloading sites would become unwieldy without VMS. - LE AP members recommended consistency with the GRF program adding that consistency is key for law enforcement.
+Too many offloading sites would become unwieldy without VMS. - LE AP members recommended consistency with the Gulf reef fish program adding that consistency is key for law enforcement.
 Additionally, there would already be a system in place if other fisheries were to move to IFQ/ITQ programs.
 Further, it was acknowledged that consistency would be important to the state of Florida. - A commercial fisherman representative on the LEAP offered that current offload site/time implementation is ineffective.
 Fishermen acknowledge the benefits of VMS and are not necessarily opposed in principle; however, they worry that historic fishing areas could get taken away. - A commercial fisherman representative on the LEAP indicated that fishermen would support an extension to the offloading hours beyond 6 AM 6 PM.

 - Shareholders felt the time requirement should be removed, especially if VMS was required. - If time requirements were not removed, they should become more flexible.
-Fishermen are often unable to predict exactly how a day of fishing will go and time requirements for offloading can result in missed orders. - o Changes to fishing infrastructure availability can make it challenging for fishermen to make it to the dock at a specific time due to tide restrictions. - Some shareholders felt the fishery was small enough to do away with approved offloading sites, while others felt that approved sites help hold fishermen accountable. - The issue of offloading sites and times for wreckfish should be discussed with the Law Enforcement Advisory Panel at their Spring 2021 meeting.
+Fishermen are often unable to predict exactly how a day of fishing will go and time requirements for offloading can result in missed orders. - Changes to fishing infrastructure availability can make it challenging for fishermen to make it to the dock at a specific time due to tide restrictions. - Some shareholders felt the fishery was small enough to do away with approved offloading sites, while others felt that approved sites help hold fishermen accountable.

-Action 7.
-Implement a cost recovery plan and associated conditions for the wreckfish individual transferable quota program.
+Action 8.
+Implement a cost recovery plan and associated conditions for the wreckfish individual transferable quota program .